 MSP is committed to contributing annually to assist in student scholarships and aid.
 Scholarship and financial assistance funding is supported by gifts from alumni, family, and friends.
 Generally, funds are disbursed in the form of tuition credit.

-This academic year Evan MacAdams (PsyD 2), was awarded the Jill Benton Humanistic Psychology Scholarship (JBHPS), and Andrea Taylor (PsyD 3), was awarded the Aombaye Ramsey Diversity Award (ARDA).
+This academic year we are delighted to announce the following recipients.
+The Cereta Perry Scholarship (CPS) was awarded to Reem Adi (MA) and LaSondra Wayne (PsyD 1).
+Jared Boot (PsyD 1) was awarded the Jill Benton Humanistic Psychology Scholarship (JBHPS), and Sierra Gillis (PsyD 1), was awarded the Aombaye Ramsey Diversity Award (ARDA).
 The honorees have written acceptance statements for their scholarship awards.

 Aombaye Ramsey Diversity Award (ARDA)

 The Aombaye Ramsey Diversity Award (ARDA) was created in 2004 to honor Dr. Aombaye Ramsey’s lifelong commitment to social justice.
 This award supports a PsyD student who shares that same commitment to advocate on behalf of diversity issues.
 Priority will be given to applicants who belong to an ethnic, racial, or cultural group traditionally underrepresented in the field of psychology.